 The murder of one of the prophet's messengers, Al Harith bin Umair Al Azdi of Shuhrabil bin Amr Al Ghassani was the trigger for the first physical confrontation between the Byzantines and the Muslims at Mut'ah.
 Al Harith bin Umair was captured by Shuhrabil and brought before the Byzantine Emperor Heraclius.
 Al Harith bin Umair was then executed by Shuhrabil in the presence of Heraclius.
 Shuhrabil's actions complemented the Ghassan Arabs' provocations against Muslims and sparked hostilities between Byzantium and Muslims.
-Shurabil and his men turned to the Byzantine forces.
+Shurabil and his men turned to the Byzantines, and fighting broke out between Zaid bin Harithah's army and the combined Ghassan-Byzantine forces.
 Muslims and Byzantines.
 From then on, the Muslims and the Byzantines fought one war after another until the conquest of Kashmir.